smashedr/simple-extension/README.md

 ## Firefox Setup

-Note: Firefox Temporary addon's will **not** remain after restarting Firefox, therefore;
-it is very useful to keep addon storage after uninstall/restart with `keepStorageOnUninstall`.

 1. Build or Download a [Release](https://github.com/smashedr/simple-extension/releases).
 1. Unzip the archive, place the folder where it must remain and note its location for later.
 1. Go to `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...`
 1. Navigate to the folder you extracted earlier, select `manifest.json` then click `Select File`.
 1. Open `about:config` search for `extensions.webextensions.keepStorageOnUninstall` and set to `true`.

 If you need to test a restart, you must pack the addon.
 This only works in ESR, Development, or Nightly.
+You may also use an Unbranded Build: [https://wiki.mozilla.org/Add-ons/Extension_Signing#Unbranded_Builds](https://wiki.mozilla.org/Add-ons/Extension_Signing#Unbranded_Builds)

 1. Run `npm run build:firefox` then use `web-ext-artifacts/{name}-firefox-{version}.zip`.
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.